-The Earth Theme marks the beginning of Dubai’s drive towards the urban lifestyle.
+The Earth Theme marks the beginning of Dubai’s drive toward the urban lifestyle.
 This also resembles the durability of earth and soil.
 This theme has a tan-brown color effect to it.

 This theme symbolizes the pleasure and delight that Dubai gives to inhabitants and visitors.
 The color effect in this theme is green.

-Fire Theme signifies the vitality, strength, and solid will-power shown by the pioneer of Dubai.
+The fire theme signifies the vitality, strength, and solid willpower shown by the pioneer of Dubai.
 It has an orange and red color effect.

 This theme symbolizes the moral values that Dubai ensures in its modern accomplishments.
-Water Theme has a blue-white color theme.
+The water theme has a blue-white color theme.